beemarie/knative-lab/workshop/exercise-5/README.md

         percent: 50
     ```

 	Notice that we're defining a new Configuration, this time with a name of `fib-knative-0`, since the sequence will start with 0.
-This configuration references the `vnext` version of our image on dockerhub.
+This configuration references the `vnext` version of our image on dockerhub, which returns 0 as its first digit.
 In the `Route` block, we're using this configuration name, and our previous configuration name of `fib-knative-1` to route different traffic percentages to each revision.

 2. Let's deploy this app into our cluster.
 Apply the `fib-service0.yaml` file.